sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 When you create a scaling group, you specify the details for the following two configurations:

 * Group Configuration: Outlines the basic elements of the Auto Scale configuration.
 The group configuration manages how many servers can participate in the scaling group.
 It sets a minimum and maximum limit for the number of entities that can be used in the scaling process.
-It also specifies information related to load balancers
+It also specifies information related to load balancers.

 * Launch Configuration: Creates a blueprint for how new servers will be created.
 The launch configuration specifies what type of server image will be started on launch, what flavor the new server is, and which load balancer the new server connects to.